Hand holding blue iPhone 13 Pro

 You’ll still get a warranty with refurbished phones if you buy from authorised retailers, with the only massive downside being that refurbished phones are rarely brand new models.

-If you’re planning to try out a good-as-new iPhone, it might be worth looking for a refurbished iPhone SE 3rd Generation, or an iPhone 12 or 13.
+If you’re planning to try out a good-as-new iPhone, it might be worth looking for a refurbished iPhone SE 3rd Generation, or an iPhone 14 or iPhone 15.
 These will sell for much less than their new counterparts, because of their age and repaired nature.
-However, keep in mind that – as mentioned earlier – older devices will eventually be excluded from Apple software updates.
+However, keep in mind that — as mentioned earlier — older devices will eventually be excluded from Apple software updates.

 Which phones are cheaper than iPhones?

-If a $719 price point is too high for you, there are other great budget phones on offer in Australia.
-You can get a great Android smartphone for under $200 with all the basics and necessities, or alternatively there’s plenty of great phones under $400 – some of which are even 5G capable.
-Read our cheap phones guide to see what’s on offer.
+If a $999 price point is too high for you, there are other great budget phones on offer in Australia.
+You can get a great Android smartphone for under $200 with all the basics and necessities, or alternatively there’s plenty of great cheap phones under $400 — some of which are even 5G capable.

 You’ll find a lot of brands staying well below the price points of Apple products.
 Keep in mind that a lot of the stuff you can do on an iPhone, you can also do on an Android device.
-Here’s some lower-to-mid-range phones we think are worth checking out:
+Here’s some newer Android phones — which may also be more budget-friendly than the latest iPhone — that you might want to consider:

 Editorial credit: NYC Russ / Shutterstock.com